Northern Ireland threat level raised just one year after it was reduced

 There has also been activity from loyalist paramilitaries in Northern Ireland.

-In March 2022, then Irish Foreign Affairs Minister Simon Coveney had to be evacuated from a peace and reconciliation event in north Belfast following a security alert.
+In March 2022, then Irish foreign affairs minister Simon Coveney had to be evacuated from a peace and reconciliation event in north Belfast after a security alert.

 The UVF was suspected as having been behind the incident.